Rules & Regs

 - Should there be insufficient entries for any particular competition in the CTSA leagues to create reasonably sized divisions, then that competition may be cancelled.
 Any fees paid will be reimbursed.

-- Should a shooter belong to two clubs he/she cannot shoot in the same competition within the league for both clubs.
+- Should a shooter belong to two clubs he/she cannot shoot in the same competition in the league for both clubs.
 He/she can shoot for one club in the individuals and in a team for the other club.

 - The definition of a junior shooter in the CTSA leagues is this: the shooter must be under 21 years of age on 31st December in the current year.

 - Payment for league entries must be made before the league commences.
 Failure to pay will result in entries being withdrawn from the leagues.
 Stickers will not be sent to clubs until they have paid for their entry.

 - All shot cards should be gauged and scoring should, in all cases, be carried out in accordance with NSRA Rules, Section 6, Chapter 8 (Scoring) using the correct scoring plan for the type of shooting taking place.
 (Please see below for information on Air disciplines).
 Rim fire short range cards must be scored outwardly with .22 gauge whatever calibre is used.
 Rim fire Long range cards must be scored inwardly.